 For information and advice related to physical activity and exercise you can call us, email us, or search for information on our website.

-- Call 8-1-1 (or 7-1-1 for the hearing impaired) to speak with a qualified exercise professional.
+- Call 8-1-1 (or 7-1-1 for the deaf and hard of hearing) to speak with a qualified exercise professional.
 Translation services are available in over 130 languages.

 - Email Physical Activity Services your physical activity and exercise questions.